Horsemanship for the Thoroughbred Industry QQI Major Award at Level 5

 Current industry employees or those developing an interest in Thoroughbred horses can access the modules individually, provided they have the required skill and education level.

-We will also accept applications from those who do not meet these entry requirements, but who have 3+ years’ experience of working with horses and who can demonstrate an adequate level of literacy and academic understanding of the topics.
+We will also accept applications from those who do not meet these entry requirements, but who have 3+ years’ experience of working with horses and who can demonstrate an adequate level of computer literacy, literacy and academic understanding of the topics.

 To achieve the standard required learners should be able to: